 MC 217.
 TV News Writing & Reporting.
 3 Hours.

 The knowledge and skills gained in MC 114 and MC 115 are applied in this course as students engage in hands-on television news gathering and reporting.
 Students will learn to report, shoot, write and edit television news and sports stories, using digital cameras and editing software, and the Associated Press Electronic News Production System (ENPS).
 Emphasis is on reporting, writing, production, and performance (including package narration, standups, and live shots).
 Outstanding stories may be submitted to NESCom’s weekly/bi-weekly, student-produced, TV newscast—NESCom Connection.
 Prerequisite(s): CT 100 and MC 115.

 The course in an introduction to the language and issues of marketing with an emphasis on learning to develop responsive marketing strategies that meet customer needs.
 The course focuses on basic marketing concepts, the role of marketing in the organization, and the role of marketing in society.
 Topics include market segmentation, product development, promotion, distribution, and pricing.
 In addition, the course provides emphasis on self-marketing and concise oral and written presentation.

 MC 223.
-Reporting and Writing for Print.
+Reporting and Writing for Web & Print.
 3 Hours.

-This course offers in-depth practice in writing for newspapers and magazines with emphasis on news judgment, solid research, accuracy and writing style.
+This course offers in-depth practice in developing effective written communication, especially for newspapers and magazines.
+Course topics emphasize news judgment, objectivity and style.
 Students weave the practical and conceptual elements of journalism together by writing news stories and features that pertain to current events of significant public interest.
 Assignments for this course are done both in the classroom and in the greater Bangor community.
-Prerequisite(s): MC 114.
+Prerequisite(s): EH 124.